BonnieMcLean/BonnieMcLean.github.io/about.md

 Want to know what I'm talking about?
 Think about words like *perky*, *pesky*, or *fug*.
 Words that are really satisfying to use.

 In my research, I look at whether these kinds of words got their forms by accident, or if they are adapted to suit their meanings.
+I also look at the same question in reverse.
+That is, whether word meanings adapt to suit word forms.

-This involves two challenges, (1) *quantifying* the relative 'goodness of fit' between words and their meanings, and (2) *reconstructing* the evolutionary histories of these words through time.
+This involves three challenges, (1) *quantifying* the relative 'goodness of fit' between words and their meanings, and (2) *reconstructing* the evolutionary histories of these words through time, and (3) *simulating* language change for things that are hard to reconstruct, like word meanings.
 As I'm interested in this question as it relates to language in general, I work with data from a variety of languages.
 However, I am most at home with the Japonic language family.

-This places my research within the fields of **psycholinguistics**, **historical linguistics**, and **linguistic typology**.
+This places my research within the fields of **psycholinguistics**, **historical linguistics**, **language evolution**, and **linguistic typology**.

 Before starting my PhD, I completed an Honours Degree in Linguistics at The Australian National University, where I wrote my thesis on the phonological and semantic development of Japanese **ideophones**.
 Ideophones are an example *par excellence* of words that suit their meanings, and are satisfying to use.
 They are what got me interested in this topic in the first place!